Sv443-Network/UserUtils/docs.md

 new MyTextPromptThing(Promise.resolve(myText));
 new MyTextPromptThing(async () => myText);

-// throws a typescript error:
+// throws a TS error:
 new MyTextPromptThing(420);
 ```